Apple Cinnamon Granola

 There’s plenty of other healthy ways to get your apple a day.
 Slice ’em thin and make these Ginger Cinnamon Apple Chips from Rachel Cooks.
 If you prefer warm and creamy to crunchy, start your day with Apple Cinnamon Baked Oatmeal from Two Peas and Their Pod.
 Or sip your apples through a straw with an Apple Pie Smoothie from Texanerin Baking.

-A healthy breakfast or snack that tastes like a favorite dessert.
+A healthy breakfast or snack with the warm flavors of fall that makes it taste like an apple crisp dessert.

-- 1/4 cup neutral oil such as avocado or canola, or melted coconut oil
+- 1/4 cup avocado oil or canola, or melted coconut oil

 - 1/2 cup applesauce